MONICA W. CHO

 About Me

-I am a PhD Candidate in modern Korean literature at the University of California, Irvine's Department of East Asian Studies with graduate emphases on Critical Theory and Feminist Studies.
+I am a PhD Candidate in modern Korean literature and culture at the University of California, Irvine in the Department of East Asian Studies with graduate emphases on Feminist Studies and Critical Theory.

-keywords: Korean literature, madness, ecocriticism, gender & sexuality, feminism, critical theory, resistance literature, political ethics and subjectivity
+keywords: Korean literature, madness, ecocriticism, feminist critique, gender & sexuality studies, critical theory, resistance literature, political ethics and feminist subjectivity

 Contact Info